JimDesu/basis-lang/README.md

 ### 3.3 Frame-exit hooks: `@` and `@!`

-`@` and `@!` are block markers written *in a command body*, each registering a cleanup body to run when the enclosing scope ends:
+A class or module may declare methods that run at frame exit:

 ```
-.cmd withLock / Lock lock =
+.class Resource:
-    acquire: lock
+    .decl Resource r: String name
-    @ release: lock          ; runs on every exit, success or failure
+    .decl @ Resource r           ; runs at frame exit (success or failure)
-    process: lock
+    .decl @!
+Resource r          ; runs at frame exit only on failure
 ```

-`@` is read "at exit," `@!` "at exit on failure."
-Hooks fire in reverse order of registration (most-recently-introduced first), composing cleanly with the failure system; §4.5 develops the failure interaction.
+`@` is read "at exit"; `@!` is "at exit on failure."
+These execute when the frame holding the value retires, in reverse order of registration (most-recently-introduced first), composing cleanly with the failure system.

-The hooks are tied to **scope lifetime**, not object lifetime.
-By default the enclosing scope is the command's frame; a `.scope` block — a C++-RAII-style region inside a body — makes the boundary smaller, so a hook registered inside one fires at the `.scope`'s close.
-They are *not* per-type destructors: no class-level form auto-registers a hook for every value of a type.
-Cleanup that should follow a *value's* lifetime — firing wherever the value finally comes to rest, even across calls — is the obligation system's job (§10), which is how Basis delivers RAII without putting anything in the type.
+This is an `RAII`-equivalent mechanism, but the hooks are *not* destructors: they are tied to **stack-frame lifetime**, not to object lifetime.
+An `@` handler fires only when a frame slot directly holding the value retires; a value that exists solely as a field within a record or object does *not* fire its `@` handler when that container goes away.
+The value must occupy a slot in the stack frame — not be buried inside another structure — for the handler to fire.

 ### 3.4 Calling commands